ThatNerdSquared/lento/README.md

 # Lento: A Modern Distraction Blocker

 Lento is a modern distraction blocker for Windows and macOS, built with Python.
-There are a lot of similar products out there, but I built Lento because I couldn't find an alternative with all of the features I wanted.
+There are a lot of similar products out there, but we built Lento because we couldn't find an alternative with all of the features we wanted.

 ## Features
 - Multiple, easily swappable sessions, each with their own blocklists